Easy Ways to Eliminate Credit Card Debt

 Emergencies happen, with little to no warning, so it’s best to always be prepared.
 Rather than scrambling when unexpected expenses come up, start putting some money into an emergency fund.
 This way you will have a backup plan, rather than charging those unexpected expenses.
 Our Super Saver Certificate is a great way to start building your emergency fund for when life throws you a curve-ball.

 Robins Financial Credit Union is committed to helping our members.
-Our Financial Calculators can help you set goals and plan for expenses, and our Money Manager tool within Online Banking to help you set goals and track spending habits.
+Our Financial Calculators can help you set goals and plan for expenses, and our Money Manager tool within Digital Banking to help you set goals and track spending habits.
 Give us a call or stop by to discuss your options and see how we can help you save.